MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-B-Food-Human-Consumption/part-131-Milk-Cream/subpart-B-Requirements-Specific-Standardized-Milk-Cream/section-131.200.md

 (2) *pH.* As determined by the potentiometric method described in § 114.90(a) of this chapter.

-(3) *Live and active cultures.* As determined by the method described in ISO 7889:2003(E)/IDF 117:2003(E), Yogurt - Enumeration of Characteristic Microorganisms - Colony-Count Technique at 37 °C.
+(3) *Live and active cultures.* As determined by the method described in ISO 7889:2003(E)/IDF 117:2003(E), Yogurt—Enumeration of Characteristic Microorganisms—Colony-Count Technique at 37 °C.

 (f) *Nomenclature.* The name of the food is “yogurt.”
 The name of the food must be accompanied by a declaration indicating the presence of any characterizing flavoring as specified in § 101.22 of this chapter.